jennadar/Automated-Testing-of-HTM-Adapt-Segments-in-Azure-Cloud/Generallnformation/ProjectScoringGuide.md

 We use Github, work in our branch, and coordinate the work with the issue list.

 We will start reviewing your project when you open the issue with the label '**Project Review Request**'.
-Please specify a link to your working branch, your name/group name and the link to your document.
+Please specify a link to your working branch, your name/group name, and the link to your document.
 You can open multiple issues with '**Project Review Request**', but please link the last issue to the latest one, for us to keep track of the work.
 When you think your project is finished/ you want to start the final submission you can add '**Final Review**'.